Skip to main content

 Multimodal LLM Patterns

-Integrate vision and audio capabilities from leading multimodal models.
-Covers image analysis, document understanding, real-time voice agents, speech-to-text, and text-to-speech.
+Integrate vision, audio, and video generation capabilities from leading multimodal models.
+Covers image analysis, document understanding, real-time voice agents, speech-to-text, text-to-speech, and AI video generation (Kling 3.0, Sora 2, Veo 3.1, Runway Gen-4.5).

 Quick Reference